 Combined with key information from BGS, surrounding natural subsidence hazards relating to shrinkable clay, running sand, compressible and collapsible deposits, potential landslide activity and soluble rocks, the Ground Stability report gives customers a full understanding of these risks underfoot.

 Our Ground Stability report is the only BGS report combined with our official CON29M, coal mining related, Law Society approved conveyancing product.

 It identifies and interprets coal mining risks and key natural subsidence hazards for clients purchasing residential properties.

 Each report will include any information available for the following:

 - coal mining subsidence

 - mine gas and surface hazards related to coal mining

 - available for both on and off coalfield transactions

-On coalfield reportsDownload a Sample Report Download the product card View our webinars
+On coalfield reportsDownload a sample report (PDF 1.54MB) Download the product card (PDF 1.32MB) View our webinars

-Off coalfield reportsDownload a Sample Report Download the product card View our webinars
+Off coalfield reportsDownload a sample report (PDF 1.08MB) Download the product card (PDF 1.32MB) View our webinars